Year 3/4

 Children will develop and apply their ball chasing and stance through focused skill development sessions, healthy competition, cooperative games and group Personal Best challenges.

-Science
+Science |

-Our first year 4 topic in science during the first half of the Summer term will be Sound, where children will look to discover how we can make different sounds.
+In the second unit, Sound, children will look to discover how we can make different sounds.
 In this unit, the children will learn to identify how sounds are made, associating some of them with something vibrating; recognise that vibrations from sounds travel through a medium to the ear; find patterns between the pitch of a sound and features of the object that produced it; find patterns between the volume of a sound and the strength of the vibrations that produced it; and finally, recognise that sounds get fainter as the distance from the sound source increases.

-Music
+Music |

-Modern Foreign Language (French)
+MFL Modern Foreign Language (French) |

 In French this term the children will be learning about French food, cafés, ordering and menus -‘Yum Yum’- or ‘Miam, Miam’!
 This unit introduces food vocabulary and revises numbers to 100, this time in the context of money and prices.
 The unit encourages children to develop their language detective skills and confidence with practical conversational French.

-Computing
+Computing |

-Health Economic Education
+PSHE Personal Social Health Economic Education |

 In the first half term, our topic will be ‘Relationships’.
 We will be looking at how we can maintain positive relationships with our family, friends and others.
 The children will be identifying ways in which they can identify jealousy and express and give reasons why someone is special to them.
 They will also learn about how to deal with bereavement and how to deal with a loss of a family member.
 They will also learn about how relationships and friendships change as they get older and different people come in to their lives.